Kodar Mountains: Geography

 The Kodar Mountains are part of the Stanovoy Highlands, which range from the northern tip of Lake Baikal to the Olyokma River.
 The Northern Muya Range rises at the western end and the Delyun-Uran Range to the northwest.
 Lying within the Baikal Rift Zone, the area is prone to earthquakes.
 The range is bounded by the Vitim and Chara rivers, both tributaries of the Lena.
 To the north and northeast it borders with the Olyokma-Chara Plateau —in the upper reaches of the Chara river.
 The Apsat River flows through the range.

 The Kodar range is the highest in the Transbaikal region.
 3072 m high Pik BAM (Baikal Amur Magistral) is the highest summit of the range and the Stanovoy Highlands, as well as of Zabaykalsky Krai.
 Some sources claim that neighboring Pik Martena, rising 8 km to the WSW, beyond the border, is the highest point of Irkutsk Oblast.

 The topography consists of narrow, deep valleys that descend over 1000 m from the surrounding terrain.
 According to a 2013 study, the range contains 34 glaciers.
-With the exception of some tropical glaciers, they are the most isolated glaciers the world, over 1200 km away from any other glacier.
+With the exception of some tropical glaciers, they are the most isolated glaciers of the world, over 1200 km away from any other glacier.
 The glaciers are small, at most 2.1 km in length.